 Put it aside and after you’ve gone through the majority of your belongings you can re-evaluate whether or not to keep it.

 - Do you think someone else would appreciate this item more than you?

 Upon doing some closet cleanout and re-discovering a few items that I really didn’t need anymore I put them aside.
-Coincidentally, my parents were leaving to Costa Rica where they live part of the year.
-They visited a friend of mine there, Valentina, a teenage local who I’ve become close with.
+Coincidentally, my parents were leaving to Costa Rica (where they live part of the year).
+They visited a friend of mine, Valentina, a teenage local who I’ve become close with.
 They shared some new items, I had never worn or used, with her and she was ecstatic.
-One of the items, a bag, my mom really liked and secretly I know she really wanted it.
+My mom really wanted one of the items, a bag.
 I told her she has more than enough bags and I wanted her to give it away.
 She called me, OVER THE MOON with how happy Valentina was after she had given her the garments and especially the purse.
-I hoped that my mom seeing how happy someone could be from an item that neither she nor I need, nor use, would inspire her to filter through her things.
+I hoped that with my mom seeing how happy someone could be from an item that neither she nor I need, nor use, would inspire her to filter through her own things.